Suicide Prevention

 - Keep prescription and over-the-counter medicines locked in a safe place

-- Know what medicines you have and how much you have of each
+- Know what medicines you have and how much of each

-- Limit the amount of pills someone has access to in the home
+- Limit the amount of pills accessible in the home

 - Discuss medicine safety with teens who self-administer medication

-- Dispose of expired or unused medicine at take back events, pharmacies, and local police stations—Find a location near you
+- Dispose of unused medicine: Find a medication disposal location near you

 - Store alcohol and other potential poisons in locked cabinets